-Aust cliff - The Famous Red and White cliffs that can be seen when crossing the river Severn contain a highly productive bone bearing bed at the very top from the Rhaetian Penarth series.
-This bed is full of teeth, reptile and fish remains and is the most productive Triassic site in the UK.
+Aust cliff - The famous red and white cliffs that can be seen when crossing the River Severn contain a highly productive bone bed at the top from the Rhaetian Penarth series.
+This bed is full of teeth, and reptile and fish remains, and is the most productive Triassic site in the UK.
 Triassic, Jurassic, Cliffs and Foreshore, Rating: ♦♦♦♦♦

 Trearne Quarry - This working quarry is highly productive, especially for bivalves and brachiopods from Carboniferous marine shale deposits.
 Corals are also very common here.
 Carboniferous, Disused Quarry, Rating: ♦♦♦♦♦